konstantin-hatvan/traceability-tool/docs/university/arc42/05_building-block-view.md

 ### Collector

-> A Collector lists files from the file system
+> A Collector selects files for further processing

 A `Collector` pattern describes a module that recursively walk the file system from a provided startingpoint.
 Additionally, the `Collector` is given a set of conditions.